Asymptotic theory for multiple samples with flexible random membership: Abstract

 \section{Abstract}

 A statistic can be a function of multiple samples.
-There is little existing work on asymptotic theory for such statistics when group membership is random.
-We propose a flexible framework that can handle both deterministic and random membership.
+There is little existing work on asymptotic theory for such statistics when group membership is neither fixed nor iid.
+We propose a flexible framework that can handle different kinds of deterministic and random membership, and mixtures of both.
 We prove some asymptotic properties and apply the framework to the stratified sampling context.

 \textbf{Keywords}: Asymptotic theory; Multiple samples; Stratified sampling.

 \pagenumbering{arabic}